To help you prepare for this special extended weekend, please read this page of important information, links, and deadlines.

 7:45pm-8:45pm (approximately)- University Wide Commencement Ceremony

 President Fuchs will preside over this ceremony.
-The guest speaker will provide the commencement address.
+The celebrity speaker (TBA) will give the commencement address.
 Deans will present each of their colleges and a member of the Board of Trustees will confer the degrees.
 The president of the UF alumni association will welcome you as alumni for the first time.

 8:45pm (approximately)- Exiting Stadium